BenjaminYde/Linux-Guide/guide/linux/terminal.md

   - Examples:
     - `ps aux` (Shows all running processes.)
     - `ps aux | grep firefox` (Shows all running processes, filtered to include only those containing "firefox".)
+- `nohup COMMAND &`: Executes a command that continues running in the background, immune to hangup signals.
+  - `nohup`: A command that ensures a process continues to run after the terminal is closed by making it ignore the HUP (hangup) signal.
+This signal is typically sent when the terminal session is terminated, which would normally stop any running processes. nohup is useful for long-running operations that need to persist beyond a terminal session.
+  - `&`: Appends to a command to execute it as a background job, allowing immediate return to the shell for further commands.
+This symbol is crucial for multitasking in a Unix/Linux environment, facilitating parallel process management.
+  - Examples:
+    - `nohup python script.py &` (Runs script.py in the background, ensuring it continues even if the terminal closes.)
+- `Ctrl+Z`: Suspends a foreground process, moving it to the background in a stopped state.
+This allows the terminal to return to the prompt for other tasks while keeping the process's state intact.
+- `jobs`: Lists all jobs with their statuses, useful for tracking suspended processes.
+  - `bg`: Resumes a suspended job in the background (e.g., `bg %1` resumes job 1).
+If no job number is specified, bg resumes the most recent job.
+  - `fg`: Moves a job into the foreground, continuing its execution interactively (e.g., `fg %1` for job 1).
+If no job is specified, fg affects the most recent job.

 ### System Resource and Information